 - Always ground the HF device to the equipotential rail.
-Also observe the requirements in Section 8.6.7 of IEC 60601-1 regarding medical electrical systems. - Do not use needle electrodes for monitoring. - Physiological monitoring equipment with integrated limitation of the HF currents is expressly recommended. - Attach the electrodes from physiological monitoring equipment without protective resistors or HF chokes as far as possible from the HF electrodes.
-Place lines from monitoring devices so that they do not lie on the patient's skin. - Keep the leads to the HF electrodes as short as possible and position them so that they do not touch the patient or other leads. - Do not place any objects on the HF device.
+Also observe the requirements in Section 8.6.7 of IEC 60601-1 regarding medical electrical systems. - Do not use needle electrodes for monitoring. - ► Attach electrodes of physiological monitoring devices without protective resistors or HF chokes as far away from the HF electrodes as possible. - ▶ In all cases, monitoring systems containing devices to limit the high-frequency current are recommended. - ▶ Place lines from monitoring devices so that they do not lie on the patient's skin. - ► Keep the leads to the HF electrodes as short as possible and position them so that they do not touch the patient or other leads. - ▶ Do not place any objects on the HF device.